TULiberalArts/Philosophy/pages/undergradaute.md

 [Learn More about the the Certificate in Ethics](http://bulletin.temple.edu/undergraduate/liberal-arts/philosophy/certificate-ethics/)

 ## Thinking About Law School?
 Major in Philosophy!
 If you plan on going to law school, our department offers courses a BA in Philosophy with a Pre-Law Emphasis.
 Philosophy majors have higher rates of admission to law school than other majors - they also earn some of the [best LSAT scores](http://www.nationaljurist.com/prelaw/classics-philosophy-majors-do-best-when-it-comes-getting-law-school).
 Even better than a straight philosophy major though is our philosophy major with a pre-law emphasis.
-If you choose this option, you will work with your advisor and take courses that include "Philosophy of Law" and "History of Philosophy:Greek".
 Pre-law students also participate in internships to prepare for law school and careers in the legal field.

 - [Learn More about the BA in Philosophy with a Pre-Law Emphasis](http://bulletin.temple.edu/undergraduate/liberal-arts/philosophy/ba-philosophy/#academicplanstext)
 - [Learn More about Pre-Law at Temple University](http://develop.cla.temple.edu/pre-law/undergraduate/)

-## Philosophy Courses for Pre-Meds and Pre-Health Professionals
-Philosophy courses can enrich preparation for pre-medical and pre-health professional training, and provide a valuable foundation in professional ethics.
-Here are a few courses that are particularly appropriate.
-The Philosophy Department offers several courses which are particularly useful for pre-med and pre-health professionals: Ethics in Medicine, Philosophy of Medicine, Philosophy of Biology and Philosophy of Science.
-Read the brochure here: Philosophy for Pre-Med and Pre-Health.
+## Studying Philosophy as a Pre-Med Student
+These days, getting into medical school or entering the healthcare field is just as possible with a liberal arts degree as it is with a degree in biology or chemistry.
+Humanities majors not only score well on the MCAT, but they tend to do better as a group than biological sciences majors.
+Gain a valuable foundation in professional ethics by taking courses that include "Ethics in Medicine" and "Philosophy of Science" at our department.

 ## Academic Advising and Professional Development
 Take full advantage of the College of Liberal Arts’ flexible curriculum with the help of our award-winning advisors.
 We will help you select a major or minor, and graduate on time.
 Beyond academics, our advisors ensure that you have a rich experience at Temple by complementing your academic work with study abroad programs, internships and other experiential learning opportunities.